What's new in Windows Phone SDK 8.0

 You can use the following code to test whether a device has Windows Phone 8 Update 3.

 The Windows Phone SDK 8.0 Update for Windows Phone 8.0.10322 adds four new emulator images to an existing installation of Windows Phone SDK 8.0.
-This update requires Visual Studio 2012 Update 2.
-Using this update, you can test how your apps will run on devices that have version 8.0.10322 or higher of Windows Phone 8.
+With this update installed, you can test how your apps will run on devices that have build 8.0.10322 or higher of Windows Phone 8.
+This update requires either Visual Studio 2012 with Update 4 or later, or Visual Studio 2013.

 To download the update, go to SDK 8.0 Update for Windows Phone 8.0.10322.